How to Build a Winning Sales Enablement Strategy

 - Your price sheet: Pricing is different in every organization.
 Some companies are very open about their pricing (listed on their website) while others are a bit more… coy.
 No matter what your pricing looks like, it’s important that sales reps have an updated copy of your list prices (note: maybe don’t use the word “list” when discussing pricing).
 Note: If your pricing changes, make sure your price sheet changes to reflect the updates.
 Also, if reps have leeway into what discounts they can offer (before involving a manager) be sure that information is part of your price sheet.

 - Product and feature listing: There is not much more awkward during a sales call than having to say “I don’t know” when asked about a specific product or feature.
 Worse yet, saying, “Yeah, we can do that” only to have to backtrack on the next call.
 Make sure sales reps know the products and features you offer like the back of their hand.
 If you need training sessions (and mini-test) to ensure they’ve got it down pat, do it!

 - Security: Also true for all technical questions.
 Answers need to be clear (and accurate) – provide documents to support your reps in the “tough part” of their calls.
-Plus they can use these to follow up with more technical buyers.
+Plus they can use these to follow up with more technical key stakeholders.

 Specific talk tracks

 If you are hoping to increase win rates, you must have specific talk tracks nailed.

 As a star sales rep, you must be an expert in: